rgommezz/react-native-layout-primitives/README.md

 }
 ```

+As a last resort, you can always use the `style` prop to pass custom styles.

 ### `Row`
 A container that stacks children horizontally.
+It's syntactic sugar for `Stack` with `direction="row"`.
-By default it wraps them into multiple lines.
-It presents the same props as the `Stack` component.
+By default it wraps them into multiple lines, and presents the same props as the `Stack` component.

 ### `AbsoluteStack`
 A container with absolute positioning.
+It's syntactic sugar for `Stack` with `position="absolute"`.
 Besides all `Stack` props, it presents 4 new ones: `top`, `right`, `bottom` and `left`.

 ### `Size`
 A useful enum that follows t-shirt convention.
+This approached has been favoured over strings ('s', 'm', etc) to allow
+for math operations in special cases, such as:
+- Multiples of a size, like `XXl` or `XXXl` values
+- Adding or subtracting sizes to create custom spacing: `Size.M + Size.Xs`

 ```ts
 enum Size {
   None = 0,